On the toric ideals of matroids of a fixed rank: Introduction

 Let $M$ be a matroid on the ground set $E$ with the set of bases $\mathfrak{B}$ and the rank function $r:\mathcal{P}(E)\rightarrow\N$.
 We denote the rank of $M$, that is $r(E)$, simply by $r$.

 For a fixed field $\K$ consider a $\K$-homomorphism $\varphi_M$ between polynomial rings:

 The \emph{toric ideal of a matroid} $M$, denoted by $I_M$, is the kernel of the map $\varphi_M$.
 For a representable matroid $M$ the toric variety associated with the toric ideal $I_M$ has a very nice embedding as a subvariety of a Grassmannian \cite{GeGoMaSe87}.
-It is the closure of the torus orbit of the point of the Grassmannian corresponding to the matroid $M$.
-Furthermore, any closure of a torus orbit in the Grassmannian is of this form for some representable matroid $M$.
+It is the closure of the torus orbit of the point in the Grassmannian corresponding to the matroid $M$.
+Furthermore, any closure of the torus orbit of a point in the Grassmannian is of this form for some representable matroid $M$.

 When an ideal is defined only by combinatorial means, one expects to have a combinatorial description of its set of generators.
 An attempt to achieve this description often leads to surprisingly deep combinatorial questions.
 White's conjecture is an example.
-In $1980$ Neil White stated in fact a bunch of conjectures that describe generators of the toric ideal of a matroid with increasing accuracy.
+In $1980$ Neil White stated in fact three conjectures that describe generators of the toric ideal of a matroid with increasing accuracy.